Jérémy Hélan: Sheffield Wednesday

-On 22 November 2012, he signed on loan for Sheffield Wednesday on a one-month loan deal.
+On 22 November 2012, Hélan signed on loan for Sheffield Wednesday on a one-month deal.
 He made his debut two days later, playing the full 90 minutes in a 2–0 defeat at home to Leicester City.
 He scored his first goal for the club on 22 December in a 2–0 win at home to Charlton Athletic.
 Two days later, his loan spell with the club was extended until 19 January 2013.
-On 29 December 2012, in a match against Huddersfield Town which ended 0–0, he was involved in a bizarre incident where he was "twice booked" by the referee but did not get sent off as the first yellow card was mistakenly given to his teammate Michail Antonio instead of Hélan for diving.
-On 30 January 2013, Hélan rejoined Sheffield Wednesday on loan until the end of the season and went on to finish the 2012–13 season, scoring once in twenty-eight appearances.
+On 29 December 2012, in a match against Huddersfield Town which ended 0–0, he was involved in a bizarre incident where he was "twice" booked by the referee but did not get sent off as the first yellow card was mistakenly given to his teammate Michail Antonio for diving.
+On 30 January 2013, Hélan rejoined Sheffield Wednesday on loan until the end of the season and went on to finish the 2012–13 season, scoring once in 28 appearances.

-Despite attracted the attention of a host of clubs after rising to the fore with the Owls, such as Wolves, and was told by the Manchester City management that he would be loaned out once again, Hélan signed for Sheffield Wednesday on a permanent basis, signing a four-year contract, keeping him until the summer of 2017 in the summer.
+Despite attracting the attention of a host of clubs including Wolves after rising to the fore with the Owls, Hélan was told by the Manchester City management that he would be loaned out once again, Hélan signed for Sheffield Wednesday on a permanent basis in the summer, signing a four-year contract, keeping him until the summer of 2017.
 Upon joining the club, Hélan was given number seventeen shirt for the new season.

-Hélan's first game after signing for the club on a permanent basis came in the opening game of the season, where he made his first start of the season, in a 2–1 loss against Queens Park Rangers.
-Three weeks later on 24 August 2013, Hélan scored his first goal since his return to the club on a permanent basis, in a 2–2 draw against Millwall.
-Hélan then scored his second goal for the club, in a 2–1 win over Huddersfield Town on 22 February 2014.
-As the 2013–14 season progressed, Hélan started out playing in the left-wing position at first, but switched to a left-back position following the club's defensive crisis.
-Hélan finished his first permanent season at Sheffield Wednesday, making 43 appearances and scoring two times in the 2013–14 season.
+Hélan's first game after signing for the club on a permanent basis came in the opening game of the season in a 2–1 loss against Queens Park Rangers.
+Three weeks later on 24 August 2013, Hélan scored his first goal since his return to the club in a 2–2 draw against Millwall.
+Hélan then scored his second goal for the club in a 2–1 win over Huddersfield Town on 22 February 2014.
+As the 2013–14 season progressed Hélan, after first playing in the left-wing position, switched to the left-back position following the club's defensive crisis.
+Hélan finished his first permanent season at Sheffield Wednesday, making 43 appearances and scoring twice in the 2013–14 season.